jacksonsugar/Minion_3/README.md

 &emsp; https://www.raspberrypi.org/software/

-&nbsp; I highly recomend the raspberry pi foundation's rpi-imager
+&emsp; I highly recomend the raspberry pi foundation's rpi-imager

 ### Power Pi via micro-USB

-At this stage you should have:
+&emsp;At this stage you should have:

 - SD card in Pi
 - Wired LAN